alysivji/talks/_proposals/topics/localstack-workflows.md

 - workflow #1: website Static site s3 / Upload files
   - show Django example
   - also have flask example done
+  - the s3 protocol is used by a lot of folks so you can use localstack for DigitalOcean and (Azure?)

 - workflow #2: working with dynamodb
   - this is awesome, maybe we can use?